 If designed and implemented effectively, taxonomies should help us reach our collective Paris commitments.
 Deeper diplomatic coordination is needed.
 This would ensure that the different taxonomies emerging at the national level will be consistent and interoperable.

 What is a taxonomy?

 As a recent OECD report states, “a taxonomy is a scheme of classification, and is broader than a definition”.
 For example, the EU taxonomy provides a framework setting out the economic activities that can be considered sustainable, initially in the context of climate change mitigation and adaptation.
-A sustainable activity must contribute substantially to one of the taxonomy’s environmental objectives, do no significant harm to others, and satisfy certain minimum social safeguards. to develop non-climate environmental criteria, and to identify social criteria for sustainability.
+A sustainable activity must contribute substantially to one of the taxonomy’s environmental objectives, do no significant harm to others, and satisfy certain minimum social safeguards.
+Work is underway at EU level to develop non-climate environmental criteria, and to identify social criteria for sustainability.

 Taxonomies can shed light on financial flows, counter greenwashing, and mobilise sustainable investment by setting out clear classifications.
 But taxonomies will only be effective at helping us get to net zero if they are science-based.

 China, Chile, Indonesia, Malaysia, Mongolia, South Africa and the UK are among more than twenty jurisdictions that are developing or have already developed their own taxonomies.
 Other countries including the US, France, Japan and the Netherlands have defined sustainable economic activity in order to create tools such as green bonds.
 Regulatory attention is also starting to turn to define unsustainable and ‘transition’ activities.

 Will taxonomies help us reach our Paris commitments?